We aim to invest your money in a responsible way.

 Engagement with our investment managers on ESG and climate change matters is key.
 Every six months, ESG scores and carbon intensity footprints are calculated on our underlying portfolios and the results are reported to the Investment Management Committee.
 We also undertake a risk assessment of our managers as part of our Modern Slavery policy and action plan.

 Shareholders can influence a company's operations, corporate governance and socially responsible activities by voting.
 Proxy voting is where a vote is cast on behalf of a shareholder.
 While our proxy voting has been delegated to external managers, we assess voting polices as part of our broader due diligence framework and make sure that the approach considers both the best interests of investors, and our Responsible Investment Principles.
 Read our Proxy Voting Standard for more information.

-To find out more about Responsible Investment in IOOF’s superannuation business, (including IOOF Investment Management Limited) read our APRA Regulated Entity Responsible Investment Position Statement.
+To find out more about Responsible Investment in IOOF’s superannuation business, (including IOOF Investment Management Limited) read our APRA Regulated Entity Responsible Investment Policy.